Paper Crafts for Thanksgiving!

 If you love them, too, here is a must-have book that has simple, inexpensive Thanksgiving crafts that kids (and moms) love to make.

-This useful Thanksgiving craft book has plenty of patterns and clear, simple, illustrated instructions for making turkey pop-up cards, a “Happy Thanksgiving” table greeting, a 3D “I am Thankful for my Family” sculpture, a cute reusable turkey stencil, and much more.
+This useful Thanksgiving craft book I’m describing has plenty of patterns and clear, simple, illustrated instructions for making turkey pop-up cards, a “Happy Thanksgiving” table greeting, a 3D “I am Thankful for my Family” sculpture, a cute reusable turkey stencil, and much more.

-This fun and informative craft book begins with a easy-to-understand history of the Thanksgiving holiday and suggestions for using recycled paper to complete the projects.
+his fun and informative craft book begins with a easy-to-understand history of the Thanksgiving holiday and suggestions for using recycled paper to complete the projects.

 Our hands down favorite project is the pop-up turkey card!